 Headlines and Sections

-Another thing is headlines and sections.
-Search engine guidelines say you can’t have more than 300 words within any given section.
-If you have more than 300 words, then you probably need to break it up with another subheadline headline.
-It’s good to include your keyword in your headline, but not overly, so don’t do it if it doesn’t feel natural.
-So you want to do it in one of your headlines, but don’t stuff it if it’s not natural.
+It’s good to include your keyword in your headline, but don’t overdo it.
+You want to do it in one of your headlines, but don’t stuff it if it’s not natural.
 Google’s aim is to get as close to human understanding as possible, and I’m sure one day they’ll achieve it.
-You want to make sure that your content is future-proof, if you will.
+You want to make sure that your content is future-proof.